 During a low vision evaluation, we determine the individual goals and struggles the patient notices and then work on viable solutions.
 Once we have developed a plan, the patient returns to his or her general optometrist for all future care.
 Patients who have had traumatic brain injury or who suffer from a neuro-degenerative disease have specific concerns and needs regarding balance and visual perception.
-These needs are ongoing and ever changing, but a variety of solutions exist to aid in meeting patients' needs."
+These needs are ongoing and ever changing, but a variety of solutions exist to aid in meeting patients' needs." - Dr. Kristina Post, OD

 Bachelor of Biology from Southwest Baptist University

-Internship at Low Vision Rehabilitation, Wichita, KS
+Internship at Low Vision Rehabilitation in Wichita, Kansas

 Residency at Northeastern State University College of Optometry